rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 There are different paradigms in languages, such as procedural programming, object-oriented programming, functional programming and logic programming.
 There are many other words used, many marketing driven.
 You should get exposed to them all, or at least a large subset.
-This is why I like Python for
+This is why I like python for
 beginners: it's simple to start but you can get into some really advanced usage when you are ready.
 Ruby is probably like that, but I don't really know.